-Services that are covered for you What you must pay when you get these services Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
-Worldwide coverage for 'urgently needed services' when medical services are needed right away because of an illness, injury, or condition that you did not expect or anticipate, and you can't wait until you are back in our plan's service area to obtain services.
-Services provided by a dentist are not covered.
-Virtual behavioral visits UnitedHealthcare's virtual behavioral visits lets you choose to see and speak to a mental health professional using your computer or a mobile device, like a tablet or smart phone.
+Services that are covered for you What you must pay when you get these services Virtual behavioral visits Virtual behavioral visits lets you choose to see and speak to a mental health professional using your computer or a mobile device, like a tablet or smart phone.
 This service can be used for initial evaluation, medication management and ongoing counseling.
-Providers can't prescribe medications in all states. \$15 copayment using providers that have the ability and are qualified to offer virtual behavioral visits.
-You pay these amounts until you reach the out-of-pocket maximum.
-Virtual Behavioral Health also includes cognitive behavioral health therapy.
-Cognitive behavioral health therapy is a type of therapy that works on your thoughts and beliefs and how they affect your actions.
-Virtual doctor visits \$0 copayment using providers UnitedHealthcare's virtual doctor visits lets you choose to see and speak to doctors using your computer or a mobile device, like a tablet or smart phone.
-These doctors are providers that have the ability to offer virtual doctor visits. that have the ability and are qualified to offer virtual medical visits.
+Providers can't prescribe medications in all states.
+Virtual behavioral health also includes cognitive behavioral health therapy.
+Cognitive behavioral health therapy is a type of therapy that works on your thoughts and beliefs and how they affect your actions. \$15 copayment using providers that have the ability and are qualified to offer virtual behavioral visits.You pay these amounts until you reach the out-of-pocket maximum.
+Virtual doctor visits Virtual doctor visits lets you choose to see and speak to doctors using your computer or a mobile device, like a tablet or smart phone.
+These doctors are providers that have the ability to offer virtual doctor visits.
 During a virtual visit, you can ask questions, get a diagnosis and the doctor may be able to prescribe medication that, if appropriate, can be sent to your pharmacy.
 Doctors can't prescribe medications in all states.
-You can find a list of participating virtual doctors online at retiree.uhc.com.
+You can find a list of participating virtual doctors online at retiree.uhc.com. \$0 copayment using providers that have the ability and are qualified to offer virtual medical visits.
+Vision services Covered services include: Outpatient physician services provided by an \$15 copayment for each ophthalmologist or optometrist for the diagnosis and treatment of diseases and injuries of the eye, including diagnosis or treatment for age-related macular degeneration or cataracts.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
+Medicare-covered exam. ^{††} You pay these amounts until you reach the out-of-pocket maximum.